arashn/obdii-reader/README.md

 3. Connect the Atmel ICE Basic programmer to the microcontroller, using this diagram to identify the pins on the microcontroller which correspond to the pins on the connector.
 4. Connect the programmer to your computer.
 Wait for the drivers to intall.

+### Contributing
 You can contribute to this project by helping add support for other protocols, and finding bugs.
+You may fork this project and modify it as needed.